FAQs About the Convention

 What do I need to get a Student/Military/Senior ticket?

 To be able to get a Student/Military/Senior Pass, you must have the corresponding ID as proof at the time of the convention.
 Failure to present the required ID will require a $10 fee before being admitted to Atlantic Canada’s biggest sci-fi and gaming convention.
+You must be aged 65+ to use the senior discount.

 Tell me about Warp Speed Passes